fenago/recommendation-systems-python/Lab_4.md

 Computing the cosine similarity score
 =====================================

-The next step is to calculate the pairwise cosine similarity score of every movie.
-In other words, we are going to create a 45,466 × 45,466 matrix, where the cell in the *i^th^* row and *j^th^* column represents the similarity score between movies *i* and *j.* We can easily see that this matrix is symmetric in nature and every element in the diagonal is 1, since it is the similarity score of the movie with itself.

 Like TF-IDFVectorizer, [scikit-learn] also has functionality for computing the aforementioned similarity matrix.
 Calculating the cosine similarity is, however, a computationally expensive process.